jbhannah/jbhannah.net/src/articles/2016-08-28-carrierwave-concerns.md

 end
 ```

-Since each of these concerns also includes `ruby›Uploadable`, there's no need
+Since each of these concerns also includes `ruby›Uploadable`, there’s no need
 to include it in uploaders that use either or both of them[^inc]:

 ```ruby